 Yes, you can have an L&I claim and also sue a third party.
 The L&I claim has a 1 year Statute of Limitations.
 The third party claim has a 3 year Statute of Limitations.

 L&I claims pay less then what you have lost.
 Time loss money is limited.
 Permanent Partial Disability settlements are small.
 L&I does not pay enough.

 Third party claims pay more.
 You can recover for all your lost wages, pain and suffering, and future loss of earning power.

-L&I claims are no fault, however a third party claim requires fault (proof of negligence) to be successful.
+A third party claim requires fault (proof of negligence) to be successful.

 To be successful with a third party construction site case you will need to prove fault.
 To prove fault you need evidence.
 Evidence can disappear quickly.
 It is important to take pictures, find and talk to witness, gather investigative reports, and encourage WISHA inspectors to visit the site.
 Get legal help if you need it

 In Washington State, when you have a workers’ compensation claim, you usually cannot also sue your employer or a co-worker for job injuries.
 The L&I system replaces your ability to sue your employer for his negligence.
 It doesn’t matter that it’s your employer’s fault.
 An exception to this rule is intentional injures.
 If the employers’ conduct was so over the top that he intended the injury then the employer can also be sued.
 More information at Can I Sue My Employer?

 Another semi-exception to this rule exists for Temporary Workers.
 For more information see Temporary Agency Employee and Third Party Rights.